rust-stuco/lectures/week12/parallelism.md

 # The Case for Communication

-If we want a consistent drawings, we need a way for our threads to talk / communicate with each other!
+If we want consistent drawings, we need a way for our threads to talk / communicate with each other!

 * For each pixel:
   * Which color circle should it draw?